 6. Kass TV

 KBC is the oldest broadcasting TV station in Kenya.
 They provide the audience with coverage for national issues and the public service sectors.
-The Corporation enhances development of local cultural values by facilitating the dissemination, preservation and conservation of authentically indigenous values.
-The station has an average of 6.1 viewers per week.
+The Corporation enhances the development of local cultural values by facilitating the dissemination, preservation and conservation of authentically indigenous values.
+The station has an average of 6.1 viewing hours per week.

 1. Citizen TV

 Citizen TV Kenya is indisputably the most popular TV station in Kenya.
-It is Kenya’s biggest television station with a strong focus on local programming.
-The station targets audience ranges from the affluent urban elite to the lower end Kenyan Citizen on the socio-economic scale and is powered by the Royal Media Services which was the first media company to run a licensed private radio station; Radio Citizen; in Kenya, in 1998 and in addition to Citizen TV, has 11 radio stations.
+It is Kenya’s biggest television station with a strong focus on local programmes.
+The station’s target audience ranges from the affluent urban elite to the lower end Kenyan Citizens on the socio-economic scale.
+Citizen TV is powered by the Royal Media Services which was the first media company to run a licensed private radio station: Radio Citizen, in 1998.
+They have in addition to Citizen TV 11 radio stations.
 It receives an average of 14.2 hours of viewing per week.

 Other Notable TV Stations in Kenya

-UTV was licensed by the media council of Kenya in 2006 and the station has gone ahead to capitalize on the growing need for entertainment, education and subsequent information.
-This has given the company an opportunity to identify a market niche for provision of high quality media services in the country.
-Currently, UTV has grown to capture 1.40% of the total sample base of surveyed Kenyans.
+UTV was licensed by the media council of Kenya in 2006 and the station has gone ahead to capitalize on the growing need for entertainment, education and subsequent information dissemination.
+This has given the company an opportunity to identify a market niche for the provision of high-quality media services in the country.
+Currently, UTV has grown to capture 1.40% of the total sample base of surveyed Kenyan TV viewers.